-DLTK's Winter Crafts for
+DLTK's Holiday Crafts for Kids

 Paper Poinsettia Flowers

-scissor skills to make, but lovely enough for anyone to craft to put on
+Paper poinsettia flowers are easy enough for young children learning scissor skills to make, but lovely enough for anyone to craft to put on cards, gift tags or to hang as Christmas decorations.

-Christmas wreath out of them - my 11 year old is
+We even made a Christmas wreath out of them - my 11 year old is very fond of making them.

-We usually make ours with 3 inch petals but you can make them as large
+We usually make ours with 3 inch petals but you can make them as large or as small as you need.

 Materials:

-- red and yellow construction paper.
+- red and yellow construction paper,

 - scissors,